 Progressive Multifocal Leukoencephalopathy (PML) is an infectious, demyelinating disease of the central nervous system, which occurs in immunosuppressed individuals with AIDS, leukemia, or in organ transplant recipients.
 PML has also been reported in patients with inflammatory or auto-immune diseases treated with immunomodulatory medications.
 PML is caused by a reactivation of the polyomavirus JC (JCV), which destroys oligodendrocytes, the myelin-producing cells in the brain.
 JCV is a benign virus, which infects the majority of healthy individuals without causing any disease.

 The goal of these NIH-sponsored, IRB-approved studies is to characterize the immunological, virological and radiological prognostic factors of disease evolution.
 HIV-positive or HIV-negative immunosuppressed individuals will qualify for these studies if they have neurological symptoms and brain lesions suggestive of PML, or if they have a positive brain biopsy or detectable JCV DNA in their cerebrospinal fluid.

 Clinical studies are conducted in conjunction with the basic research laboratories within Division of Neuro-Virology.
-To learn more the Division of Neuro-Virology and its basic research work, please click
+To learn more the Division of Neuro-Virology and its basic research work, please click here.

-Title: Role of Inflammation in PML
+Study Title: Pathogenesis of Inflammation and seizures in PML

 If you are interested to refer a patient or if you have any questions about any of these studies, please feel free to contact Igor J. Koralnik, MD at 617-735-4460.